OpenRefine/OpenRefine/docs/docs/manual/running.md

 <TabItem value="win">

-To exit OpenRefine, close all the browser tabs or windows, then navigate to the command line window.
-To close this window and ensure OpenRefine exits properly, hold down `Control` and press `C` on your keyboard.
-This will save any last changes to your projects.

 #### With openrefine.exe
 You can run OpenRefine by double-clicking `openrefine.exe` or calling it from the command line.

 If you want to [modify the way `openrefine.exe` opens](#starting-with-modifications), you can edit the `openrefine.l4j.ini` file.

 #### With refine.bat
 On Windows, OpenRefine can also be run by using the file `refine.bat` in the program directory.
 If you start OpenRefine using `refine.bat`, you can do so by opening the file itself, or by calling it from the command line.

 If you call `refine.bat` from the command line, you can [start OpenRefine with modifications](#starting-with-modifications).
 If you want to modify the way `refine.bat` opens through double-clicking or using a shortcut, you can edit the `refine.ini` file.

+#### Exiting

+To exit OpenRefine, close all the browser tabs or windows, then navigate to the command line window.
+To close this window and ensure OpenRefine exits properly, hold down `Control` and press `C` on your keyboard.
+This will save any last changes to your projects.

 </TabItem>

 <TabItem value="mac">

-You can find OpenRefine in your Applications folder, or you can call it from the command line.
+You can find OpenRefine in your Applications folder, or you can call it from the command line with `./refine`.

 To exit, close all your OpenRefine browser tabs, go back to the terminal window and press `Command` and `Q` to close it down.

 :::caution Problems starting?
 If you are using an older version of OpenRefine or are on an older version of MacOS, [check our Wiki for solutions to problems with MacOS](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions#macos).